 The international research group New Directions in the Study of Javanese Literature, led by Ronit Ricci, was in residency at the Israel Institute for Advanced Study (IIAS) in 2018-2019.
 The group, composed of scholars from the US, the Netherlands, Austria, Germany, Israel, Indonesia, Japan and Australia, aimed to revitalize the field of Javanese literary studies which has all but disappeared from universities outside of Indonesia.
 In this context the research group offered scholars of Javanese an opportunity to convene in one room, read texts together, discuss, debate, and learn from one another – activities that are taken for granted in other fields but for us are extremely rare.
 The group had three interrelated goals: first, to access, read and analyse Javanese texts not studied to date, a basic but indispensable prerequisite to our ability to better generalize and theorize.
 Second, to re-read texts studied by earlier generations of scholars but employ in their analysis theoretical paradigms previously untapped in the field and knowledge from adjoining areas including religious studies, performance, and cultural studies.
 Third, and based on the first two goals, to broadly rethink and remap major dimensions of the field including periodization, contextualization, literary categorizations, and interpretive methods.

-- To date the group has produced a sorely needed Reader that includes selections from the Javanese texts read throughout the residency period, with translations, notes and references, aimed at students of Javanese language and literature (edited by Tony Day and Els Bogaerts and forthcoming in Wacana, 2021).
+To date the group has produced a sorely needed Reader that includes selections from the Javanese texts read throughout the residency period, with translations, notes and references, aimed at students of Javanese language and literature.
+The Reader was edited by Tony Day and Els Bogaerts and published in the open access Indonesian journal Wacana (December 2021), see:

 - Group members are also working collaboratively on an edited volume that will showcase the groups’ work, including its theoretical and methodological contributions to the field, i.e. the “new directions” dimension.